 Mühls research interests include contemporary Critical Theory, Popular Culture, Political Theory and Aesthetics, but also Film Theory, Aesthetic Epistemologies, and the interplay of Art & Science and Art & Design.

 From 2013 to 2017, Sebastian Mühl was Research Assistant to Prof. Dr. Juliane Rebentisch at Offenbach University of Art and Design.
 He completed a Meisterschüler programme at Leipzig Academy of Visual Arts.
 Mühl studied Fine Arts and Media Arts at HGB Leipzig and received a B.A. in Philosophy at HfPh München.
-He exhibited internationally and gave lectures, seminars and workshops at various academic institutions, e.g. HfG Offenbach, Goethe-University Frankfurt, Academy of Visual Arts Prague, University of Illinois at Chicago, and Alpen-Adria-University Klagenfurt.
+His work was exhibited internationally and screened at International Film Festivals, e.g. Berlinale.
+Mühl gave lectures, papers and seminars at various academic institutions, e.g. HfG Offenbach, Goethe-Universität Frankfurt, Academy of Visual Arts Prague, University of Illinois at Chicago, Yale University and Alpen-Adria-Universität Klagenfurt.

-In 2018/19, Sebastian Mühl holds a position as Senior Scientist at the Department of Media and Communications, Visual Culture, at Alpen-Adria-University Klagenfurt.
-He is preparing a postdoc research project on post-cinema and critical narration in contemporary art.
+In 2018/19, Sebastian Mühl holds a position as Senior Scientist at the Institute for Cultural Analysis, Division of Visual Culture, at Alpen-Adria-University Klagenfurt.
+He is preparing a postdoc research project on post-cinema and the narration of crises in contemporary art.